Transferring between sparse and dense matching via probabilistic reweighting: Conclusion

 \section{Conclusion}

-This paper presents a novel reweighting method, which is applicable to a wide range of Transformer-based matching networks and adapts them to different sparsity levels without altering network parameters.
-We prove that the reweighted matching network can be viewed as the asymptotic limit of detector-based matching network, leading to consistency in feature importance and aiding generalization to dense features.
-Experiments show that the reweighting method can improve pose accuracy of detector-based matcher and enhance adaptability of detector-free matcher.
-Furthermore, our method provides a novel perspective for evaluating mainstream matching networks by transferring them to comparable sparsity levels before evaluation.
-This enables a better comparison by mitigating the impact of information disparity caused by differences in sparsity, thereby facilitating the future design of adaptive matchers.
+This paper presents a novel reweighting method, which is applicable to a wide range of Transformer-based matching networks and adapts them to distinct sparsity levels without altering network parameters.
+We prove that the reweighted matching network constitutes the asymptotic limit of the detector-based matching network, leading to consistency in probability distribution and aiding generalization to dense features.
+Our sparse training and pruning pipeline enables sparse matching for detector-free matchers and preserves their dense performance.
+Experiments show that the reweighting method can improve the pose accuracy of SuperGlue and LightGlue on dense indoor feature points.
+SuperGlue exhibits stronger length generalization capability than LightGlue.
+The reweighted sparse LoFTR achieves comparable accuracy to sparse baselines and offers efficiency-accuracy trade-offs complementary to LightGlue.